In this part, 42 ensemble learning methods used for cancer detection are classified

 for decision integration methods will be specifically determined.
 In this systematic

-research, ensemble systems as regards 45 most relevant articles in the category of
+research, ensemble systems regarding 45 most relevant articles in the category of

 cancer prognosis and diagnosis were studied.
 The studies that used a valid statistical

 tool to evaluate their performance were considered and included.
 In contrast, studies

 that did not compare the percentage of accuracy of their findings with other methods